truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpStorageScale.md

 Your system must have at least one storage pool configured.

-After installing SCALE, enter the IP address assigned by DHCP (displayed in the Console Setup Menu) into a browser window to access the SCALE sign-in splash screen.
+After installing SCALE, enter the IP address assigned by DHCP (displayed in the Console Setup Menu) into a browser window to access the TrueNAS sign-in splash screen.
 Log in to SCALE.

 Begin by configuring your first storage pool.